 Where the TIB delays issuing until 1 year has passed since the date of his appointment, the mandatory assumption will, subject to one important exception, apply to the application, and the task of balancing the various interests (all the circumstances apart from the needs of the bankrupt) is removed from the Insolvency Court.
 Instead, Parliament instructs the Insolvency Court to assume (‘…the court shall assume…’) that the balancing exercise produces the prescribed result, namely that the interests of the creditors outweigh all other considerations.
-On such an assumption that the creditors interest prevail; logically the Insolvency Court must make orders for possession and sale, though the other interests are not ignored.
+On such an assumption the creditors interest prevail; logically this translates into the Insolvency Court making orders for possession and sale, though the other interests are not ignored.
 George Bompas QC, sitting as a Deputy High Court Judge, said obiter in Re Haghighat 1 FLR, after quoting s.336(4) of the Insolvency Act 1986 (including para (a) the interests of the creditors), at paragraph 16:

 'By IA 336(5), the application being made more than a year after the appointment of the trustee, the court is directed to ‘assume, unless the circumstances of the case are exceptional, that the interests of the bankrupt’s creditors outweigh all other considerations’.
 I do not regard that provision as requiring the court to ignore all the other considerations referred to above apart from that in para (a), assuming that the circumstances of the case are not exceptional; rather, in that situation the para (a) consideration is to be preponderant.'

 The important exception is that the mandatory assumption will not apply where the facts of the case are ‘exceptional’.
 This raises the third issue for consideration, whether or not the ‘…circumstances of the case are exceptional…’